Ride The Rockies

 The Ride The Rockies/Denver Post Community Foundation Grant Program allows us to provide a $5,000 grant to a deserving nonprofit in each Ride The Rockies host community.
 The Grant Program funds nonprofit organizations that provide services for low-income children and youth through community programs that support recreation and/ or youth education.

 Since the program began in 2001, over $585,000 has been granted to towns throughout the state.
-Today, The Denver Post and The Denver Post Community Foundation remain dedicated and continue to serve communities throughout Colorado with Signature Events such as Ride The Rockies and Pedal The Plains.
+Today, The Denver Post and The Denver Post Community Foundation remain dedicated and continue to serve communities throughout Colorado with Signature Events such as the Ride The Rockies and Pedal The Plains Colorado bike rides.
 By continuing its rich legacy of giving, and through the support of many, we are able to improve and enrich the lives of so many in need in our community.